haziqwahab/haziqwahab.github.io/sample_page3.md

 <img src="images/lower transaction 2.png"/>
 <img src="images/top transaction 1.png"/>

 One of the most intriguing tasks was grouping transactions by country, focusing on the top and bottom five in terms of transaction amounts.
-From this analysis, I discovered that regions like Ukraine, Southeast Asia, and the Middle East are not utilizing the IDA significantly.
-It's clear that Southeast Asia and the Middle East are broad categories, and breaking them down into individual countries could provide more insights.
+From this analysis, I discovered that regions like **Ukraine**, **Southeast Asia**, and the **Middle East** are **not utilizing the IDA significantly**.
+It's clear that Southeast Asia and the **Middle East** are **broad categories**, and breaking them down into individual countries could provide more insights.
 As previously noted, India leads with the highest number of transactions.

 #### The 5 lowest loan amounts by the borrower